 It’s a beautiful thing, but also my first impressions of people.
 Distracted on phones, working on laptops, etc—and yes, this was me as well.

 Through my career I learned to avoid the guilt of telling people I’d be in contact with them as soon as I got back to the office, knowing damn well I had 100 plus emails to catch up with first.
 It was said in habit of others telling me the same, because it was also my last impression of them.
 By this, I avoided being on my phone, and ignored incoming emails to focus on building relationships with others around me.
 We all traveled to do the same thing, sort of.
 The challenge was trying to make my conversations with people about them, instead of work.

 What came natural after connecting with my colleagues better, was speaking more about their personal interests, which led me to believe they were a lot like myself—trying to keep up.
 Sounds simple, but there are levels to it.
 Avoiding work conversions can be awkward.
 My best advise, speak to them as if they’re your cousin, or distant relative.
-They’re likely the later, but try it and see what happens next.
+Try it and see what happens next.

 If you think you failed on a first impression, so what.
 Let me tell you about second chances; they’re like networks, it takes more than two.
 How do you think I started living my dream at 31?

 First impressions can make all the difference on your journey, and by building on that idea daily is how to live it.
 Next time you meet someone at a conference, don’t think about a first impression, that’s shown in the value you prove you can bring to their network.
 Any decision maker reading this knows a first impression is often made before you meet someone.
 If you have to prepare for it, you likely weren’t ready at their request.